Ecological study: Diet and Alzheimer's

 Links between diet and Alzheimer's disease have been studied using both geographical and temporal ecological studies.
 The first paper linking diet to risk of Alzheimer's disease was a multi-country ecological study published in 1997.
 It used prevalence of Alzheimer's disease in 11 countries along with dietary supply factors, finding that total fat and total energy (caloric) supply were strongly correlated with prevalence, while fish and cereals/grains were inversely correlated (i.e., protective).
 Diet is now considered an important risk-modifying factor for Alzheimer's disease.
 Recently it was reported that the rapid rise of Alzheimer's disease in Japan between 1985 and 2007 was likely due to the nutrition transition from the traditional Japanese diet to the Western diet.

-UV radiation and influenza
+Vitamin D and influenza

 Another example of the use of temporal ecological studies relates to influenza.
 John Cannell and associates hypothesized that the seasonality of influenza was largely driven by seasonal variations in solar UVB doses and calcidiol levels.
 A randomized controlled trial involving Japanese school children found that taking 1000 IU per day vitamin D3 reduced the risk of type A influenza by two-thirds.